Rud5G/chef-zf2/README.md

     $ vagrant up
     $ vagrant halt

+## Use in an other cookbook

+Add this cookbook as a dependency to the metadata.rb in your cookbook. check the current version in the metadata.rb

+    depends 'zf2', '~> 0.12.12'

+### Standalone (testing)

+Set the required users & config in the databags.

+    $ kitchen create
+    $ kitchen converge
+    $ kitchen destroy

 ## Known Issues

-The samba user setup is not done correct in the first run, to fix:
+If the samba user setup is not done correct in the first run, to fix:

     $ vagrant ssh
     $ sudo su